RomeroGabriel/mastering-python/documentation/design_patterns/index.md

     1. A 10% discount is applied to each line item that contains 20 or more units in the same order.
     1. Orders with at least 10 distinct items receive a 7% discount on the entire order.

-    ### Context
+    **Context**

     Context refers to the `service provided, which delegates some of its computation to interchangeable components that implement different discount algorithms`.
 In the ecommerce example, the context is represented by an `Order`, and it can be configured to apply a promotional discount based on one of several algorithms.

-    ### Strategy
+    ---
+    **Strategy**

     The `common interface shared among the components that implement` these different discount algorithms.
 In the ecommerce example, use an abstract class called `Promotion` to fulfill this role.

-    ### Concrete Strategy
+    ---
+    **Concrete Strategy**

     Refers to one of the specific implementations of the Strategy interface.
 In the ecommerce example, there are three concrete strategies: `FidelityPromo`, `BulkPromo`, and `LargeOrderPromo`.

 ??? example "Function-Oriented Strategy"